 but at the same time to indicate a Roman, and therefore Italian, past,

-which did not exist in this form.
+which didn't exist in this form.
 To accommodate this "Italianness",

 Miozzi chose as supporting elements a monumental construction method,